glzr-io/glazewm/README.md

 # Font family used within the component.
 font_family: "Segoe UI"

-# Font family used within the component.
+# Font size used within the component.
 font_size: "13"

+# Font weight used within the component.
+Typically ranges from 100 to 950, where a higher value is
+# thicker.
+font_weight: "400"

 # Horizontal and vertical borders in pixels.
 Borders are inside the dimensions of the component.
 # See "Shorthand properties" for more info.